zeldaret/mm/docs/tutorial/vscode.md

 ## C/C++ configuration

-Add the following to the `.vscode/c_cpp_properties.json` file to make VSCode better able to understand the structure of the repository.
+You can create a `.vscode/c_cpp_properties.json` file with `C/C++: Edit Configurations (JSON)` in the command box to customise how IntelliSense reads the repository (stuff like where to look for includes, flags, compiler defines, etc.) to make VSCode's IntelliSense plugin better able to understand the structure of the repository.
+This is a good default one to use for this project's repository:

 ```jsonc
 {